Fritz Reinhardt: Nazi Party career

 Reinhardt was a member of the Deutsch-Volkischen Bund, a right-wing nationalist organization, and in 1923 he joined the Nazi Party before it was banned in the aftermath of the Beer Hall Putsch.
 Rejoining the newly refounded Party on 23 October 1925 (membership number 45,959) Reinhardt quickly established a career with his talent for speaking and his knowledge of economic and taxation systems.
 In 1926, he became the Ortsgruppenleiter (Local Group Leader) in Herrsching, in 1927 the Bezirksleiter (District Leader) in Upper Bavaria-South, and on 1 June 1928 he was named Gauleiter of Upper Bavaria-Swabia.
 On 1 October, the Gau was redesignated Upper Bavaria when Swabia became a separate Gau under Karl Wahl.
 In 1928 Reinhardt established the Correspondence Courses for Party Speakers at the Fernhandelschule.
 From 1929 to 1933, Reinhardt was the leader of the Rednerschule, the Nazi's official training school for Party speakers in Herrsching, and some 6000 party members eventually received propagandistic training there.

-In September 1930, Reinhardt became a member of the Reichstag for electoral constituency 24 (Upper Bavaria-Swabia).
+In September 1930, Reinhardt was elected as a deputy of the Reichstag for electoral constituency 24 (Upper Bavaria-Swabia), a seat he would retain until the fall of the Nazi regime.
 He took on the leading role in the NSDAP in financial issues, serving as the head of the Nazi Party faction on the budget committee and the Reich debt committee in the Reichstag.
 On 1 November 1930, he resigned as Gauleiter of Upper Bavaria due to his other increasing workloads and was succeeded by Adolf Wagner.
 From 27 April 1930 to 9 December 1932, Reinhardt was a department head in the Reichspropagandaleiter II office in the Party’s national leadership offices at the Brown House in Munich.
 From 1931 to June 1932 he also worked in the Reich Organization Department II on the staff of Deputy Führer Rudolf Hess.
 In these years, he served as the chief economic representative of the Party leadership as a member of its National Economic Council.
 In March 1933 he became the First Deputy Chairman of the Reichstag Budget Committee.

 Reinhardt was also a member of the Sturmabteilung, the Nazi paramilitary organization.
 In November 1933, he became an SA-Gruppenführer.
 On 11 November 1937, he was promoted to SA-Obergruppenführer.